 Planned as an extension of lessons in the classroom, field trips are taken at all grade levels.
 A permission slip will be sent home in advance of a trip.
 Parental permission is required for each field trip.
 Money and permission slips should be turned in to the child's classroom teacher, not the front office.
 Parents who wish to drive other children on field trips are subject to a Criminal Background Check by the Head of School.
 School rules apply on all field trips.
 Students represent Japhet School in their words and actions.
 Students stay with their chaperone or assigned group.
-Students ask permission from the driver and chaperone to open windows, turn on a radio, or leave the car.
-Students buckle their seat belts.
+All State of Michigan laws apply when transporting students, i.e., car seats and seatbelts.